-Long-term results of desarterization and mucopexy in the treatment of hemorrhoids of stage II-III
+Long-term results of dearterialization and mucopexy for stage II–III hemorrhoids

 Cite item